Discharge of patients into care homes without testing ‘unlawful’ – High Court

 Dr Gardner said: “Matt Hancock’s claim that the Government threw a protective ring around care homes in the first wave of the pandemic was nothing more than a despicable lie of which he ought to be ashamed and for which he ought to apologise.”

+Downing Street acknowledged that further legal claims could follow, but said that “would be entirely a matter for those families and not one for us”.

+Asked whether Boris Johnson would still say he got all the big calls right during the pandemic, the PM’s spokesman said: “At all times we sought to act informed by the evidence that we had, clinical or otherwise, and the capabilities that we had available at the time.”

-A barrister representing the two women told the court at a hearing in March that between March and June 2020 more than 20,000 elderly or disabled care home residents died from Covid-19 in England and Wales.
+Jason Coppel QC, representing the two women, told the court last month that between March and June 2020 more than 20,000 elderly or disabled care home residents died from Covid-19 in England and Wales.

-“The care home population was known to be uniquely vulnerable to being killed or seriously harmed by Covid-19,” said Jason Coppel QC in a written case outline.
+“The care home population was known to be uniquely vulnerable to being killed or seriously harmed by Covid-19,” he wrote in a case outline.

 “The Government’s failure to protect it, and positive steps taken by the Government which introduced Covid-19 infection into care homes, represent one of the most egregious and devastating policy failures in the modern era.”

-Helen Wildbore, director of the Relatives and Residents Association, told the PA news agency: “This ruling confirms what people living in care and their families have known all along – the protective ring was non-existent.
+Helen Wildbore, director of the Relatives and Residents Association, a charity representing older people in care and their families, told the PA news agency: “This ruling confirms what people living in care and their families have known all along – the protective ring was non-existent.

 “Older people were abandoned at the outset of the pandemic, let down by the very systems designed to protect their rights.